teddokano/LEDDriver_NXP_Arduino/README.md

 Example code is available for how the buffer mode can be used.
 Please refer to code in `examples/concept_examples/buffered_mode`

-### LED class
+## 2.3 LED class
-An `LED` class is defined and used at examples in `examples/concept_examples/` folder.
+The `LED` is a tiny class but helps much to manage multiple LEDs.
-This class provides further abstraction layer for each single LED.
+Providing a further abstraction layer for each single LED.

 An LED can be an instance, PWM setting can be done by assignment.
 If it is defined in array, those LEDs can be indexed independent from LED drivers.